Harmful effects of sun rays on the skin

 Below is an overview of the various chemical filters, categorized by safe, hormone-disrupting/allergy-inducing and unknown:

-Chemical sunscreens that absorb both UV-A and UV-B radiation
+Chemical sun filters that absorb both UVA and UVB radiation

 Indication of hormone disruption: